-I'm in the process of making a new web site about my art practice.
+I'm Roxane Permar, an artist based in Shetland.
+I am in the process of making a new web site about my art practice.
 My original web site, which I made seven years ago, used Flash, which became obsolete at midnight on 31 December 2020.
-There are a few more sections to complete, including my work with Echolalia, various small events, international exhibitions and miscellaneous digital works, installations and sculptures.
-I'm going to add a Blog and a News section so that it is about my current work as well as an archive.
-In the meantime, you can also look at Cold War Projects, which is my collaboration with artist Susan Timmins.
-I welcome any suggestions you might have because this version is a bit of an experiment, and definitely a work in progress.
+There are a few more sections to complete, including various small events, international exhibitions and miscellaneous digital works, installations and sculptures.
+I'm thinking about adding a Blog, too.
+In the meantime, you can also look at Cold War Projects, which is my collaboration with artist Susan Timmins, and a new web site for a very new project, Landscape in Pain.
+I welcome any suggestions you might have because this web site is a bit of an experiment, and definitely a work in progress.

 There are many terms of reference to describe my kind of art practice, including art in context, public art, participatory art, socially engaged art, and, more recently, art and social practice, embedded or situated practice.
 While I prefer the latter, 'situated practice', all of these terms describe my practice at one time or another.
 The importance of place has always underpinned my work, and the term 'art of place', as defined by Jeff Kelley in the early 1990s, also describes it well.